braph-software/BRAPH-2/tutorials/data/tut_ba/readme.md

 ## Export the Figure  [⬆](#Table-of-Contents)

-To export and save a (publication-ready) figure, you can select ``Print'' from the brain atlas GUI and select one of the various provided options Figure 11.
+To export and save a (publication-ready) figure, you can select "Print" from the brain atlas GUI and select one of the various provided options Figure 11.